Francescde/provesdeNivell/Task1/README.md

 ## Result:

-To asert the colision of the cubes and the volume intersection i build the library intersection.
+To asert the collision of the cubes and the volume intersection i build the library intersection.
 In this library we have the function cartesianCubesIntersect wich handles the intersection of two cubes with the same characteristics of the resulting cubes.

 The function cartesianCubesIntersect uses the particularity of the cubes described in the statement to answer if they colide and the volume of the interection.
 To that end cartesianCubesIntersect uses the class CartesianCube that uses the fact that the cubes have the edges parallel to the axes to check the colition of the cubes and in given case the volume of the intersection.